Lemala Kuria Hills is a permanent camp, located up in the northern Serengeti.

 Usual board basis: Full Board

-Breakfast is usually a buffet with fresh fruit, cereals, porridge, tea, coffee and fresh fruit juices.
-A cooked breakfast with a selection of eggs, bacon and sausage are also available.
-Lemala Kuria Hills can also offer picnic breakfasts as well.
+Food quality: Breakfast, served from 6am, is usually a buffet with fresh fruit, cereals, porridge, tea, coffee and fresh fruit juices.
+A cooked breakfast with a selection of eggs, bacon and sausage is also available.
+Lemala Kuria Hills can also offer picnic breakfasts.

 Lunch and dinner are plated, with a soup starter, followed by a choice of three main courses with a large salad, usually meat or chicken, and always one vegetarian option.
-This is finished off with a choice of two deserts.
+This is finished off with a choice of two desserts.

-Afternoon tea, with freshly baked cake, is served in the afternoon before heading off on an activity.
+Afternoon tea, with freshly baked cakes, is served before heading off on an evening game drive.

 Dining style: Individual Tables